 After setting up and repairing hundreds of violins, violas, cellos and basses at Artley's, Bob decided in 2001 to open his own shop in Greensboro to do what he liked to do best — setting-up and repairing double basses.

 Teresa is Bob's wife and business partner.
 They met at the University of North Texas, where Bob was studying jazz.
-She manages the books and helps with bass rentals, general inquiries, the webpage, and tries to keep some semblance of order amongst the creative crew.
+She manages the books and helps with bass rentals, general inquiries, and tries to keep some semblance of order amongst the creative crew.
 She took home a Shen 1/2 size bass a few years ago (if you can't lick 'em, join 'em) and still enjoys playing.
 She loves North Carolina mountain music, even without the double bass, and also plays the accordion.

 Tony Morton is a Greensboro, NC native.
 He began lutherie work in 2003 at Keith Roscoe's shop, crafting boutique, hand-made electric basses and guitars, before transitioning to working exclusively on double bass repairs, set-ups, and restorations at the Bass Violin Shop in 2014.
 With a wide range of lutherie skills, Tony does masterful neck grafts, neck resets, edge doubling, and all the other repairs that double basses may require.

-He currently lives in Browns Summit, NC, with his amazing wife and 3 daughters in their country house surrounded by woods, Tony enjoys working in his garden and woodshop, and occasionally hiking to a nearby lake.
+He currently lives in Browns Summit, NC, with his amazing wife and three daughters in their country house surrounded by woods, Tony enjoys working in his garden and woodshop, and occasionally hiking to a nearby lake.

 Originally from Ohio, Cody holds degrees from Bowling Green State University, the University of Michigan, and the University of North Carolina at Greensboro.
 At the Bass Violin Shop, he manages double bass and bow sales, showroom inventory, double bass rentals, the BVS website, and is resident photographer for our social media pages.
-Most recently, Cody trained with Lynn Hannings at the University of New Hampshire Violin Craftsmanship Institute and is in charge of bass bow rehairs through our shop!
+Most recently, Cody trained with Lynn Hannings at the University of New Hampshire Violin Craftsmanship Institute and is in charge of bow rehairs and repairs.